 The Nucleus Software which is being amortised over 7 years is a core driver of the Company's future growth strategy.
 The Orion software and NPP software assets are being amortised over 7 years and represent investment in the Company's newest lines of business.

-A recoverable value of the assets in excess of its carrying value is supported and therefore the asset was not impaired at the 30 June 2019 (2018: nil).
+A recoverable value of the assets in excess of its carrying value is supported and therefore the assets are not impaired at 30 June 2020 (2019: nil).

 9. Property, plant and equipment